 Current Projects and Plans

 SPARED CRN’s ongoing project includes active surveillance and comparative evaluation of new technologies in urological oncology using free-text electronic health record data.
-The project aims to develop research infrastructure to ascertain critically necessary data elements to support device evaluation in urological device use for prostate cancer care and apply natural language processing (NLP) to extract information from clinical reports in a large-scale, multi-institutional database of EHR.
+The project aims to develop research infrastructure to ascertain critically necessary data elements to support device evaluation in urological device use for prostate cancer care and apply natural language processing (NLP) to extract information from clinical reports in a large-scale, multi-institutional database of electronic health records (EHR).
 The relevant FDA Strategic Priorities of this project is to develop methods and tools to improve and streamline clinical and post-market evaluation of FDA-regulated products.
 This project will enable impactful, timely, patient-centered active surveillance and comparative device studies in urological oncology for new device-based technologies leveraging the integrated EHRs data from multiple care providers.

 CRN’s accomplishments include core minimum data of the requisite clinical and treatment-related characteristics that were established after four rounds of the Delphi process using validated quality of life instruments and involving urologists, industry leadership, patient advocacy groups, and members of the FDA; manuscript preparation is currently underway.